-Whilst studying in the USA a student submits a complaint about the quality of teaching on the course, which the awarding partner considers.
+Whilst studying in the USA a student submits a complaint about the quality of teaching on the course, which the awarding provider considers.
 The student also complains about catering, which is referred to the university in the USA for a response.
-This is in accordance with the agreement between the providers and allows the student to complain to the awarding partner about issues that it is responsible for under any regulatory requirements.

-At the end of the Complaints Process, the student is issued a Completion of Procedures Letter about the aspects of the complaint the awarding partner has considered.
+At the end of the Complaints Process, the student is issued a Completion of Procedures Letter about the aspects of the complaint the awarding provider has considered.